Most populous city in the world – Shanghai

 It is formerly known as Shanghai World Expo Cultural Center/上海世博会文化中心 during the 2010 Shanghai Expo.

 Mercedes Benz took over the Arena for 10 years lease, I saw a similar arena in Berlin as well.
-Now it is a indoor stadium to host for big concerts and live music band, facilitate 18000 guests.
+Now it is an indoor stadium to host for big concerts and live music bands, facilitate 18000 guests.

 Most pavilions were temporary structures and dismantled after the end of the Expo.
-There are only few remains and I am not sure when they will get dismantle.
+There are only a few remains and I am not sure when they will get dismantled.

 It looks more stunning at night when there is light up.
 I know it does not look so impressive in the picture below.